 - Describe how both the formative and summative evaluation results are used to guide the enhancement of the program. - Explain who reviews the GEOINT curriculum and when the review takes place. - Describe how the program's curriculum matches the GEOINT EBK and accomplishes the objectives set forth by USGIF in Standard 3.3. - Describe the introductory GEOINT module(s) offered and the GEOINT Capstone experience required for students.
 Provide in depth details of the structure of the GEOINT capstone experience (i.e., format, faculty credentials, process for research topic selection or internship placement, process for research mentorship/internship supervising, metrics for evaluation, venues for dissemination of projects, etc.).
-Demonstrate a suitable array of prerequisites using the EBK matrix provided by USGIF. - Suggest updates, changes or potential additions to the GEOINT EBK that are necessary to insure program growth, innovation, and sustainability. - Explain how the program ensures students can understand and apply GEOINT competencies regardless of the type of software, tools, technologies, and/or approaches used. - (For Certificate Programs Only) List the number of credit hours required to complete the certificate program and individual/overall grade requirements by course (if applicable). - (For Foreign applicants only) Include a United States equivalence report demonstrating course-by-course credit and grade equivalence.
+Demonstrate a suitable array of prerequisites using the EBK matrix provided by USGIF. - Explain how the program ensures students can understand and apply GEOINT competencies regardless of the type of software, tools, technologies, and/or approaches used. - (For Certificate Programs Only) List the number of credit hours required to complete the certificate program and individual/overall grade requirements by course (if applicable). - (For Foreign applicants only) Include a United States equivalence report demonstrating course-by-course credit and grade equivalence.